Christian anarchism: Brotherhood Church

 The Brotherhood Church is a Christian anarchist and pacifist community.
-The Brotherhood Church can be traced back to 1887 when a Congregationalist minister called John Bruce Wallace started a magazine called "The Brotherhood" in Limavady, Northern Ireland.
+The Brotherhood Church can be traced back to 1887 when a Congregationalist minister called John Bruce Wallace started a magazine called The Brotherhood in Limavady, Northern Ireland.
 An intentional community with Quaker origins has been located at Stapleton, near Pontefract, Yorkshire, since 1921.

 Catholic Worker Movement

 Established by Peter Maurin and Dorothy Day in the early 1930s, the Catholic Worker Movement is a Christian movement dedicated to nonviolence, personalism and voluntary poverty.
 Over 130 Catholic Worker communities exist in the United States where "houses of hospitality" care for the homeless.
 The Joe Hill House of hospitality (which closed in 1968) in Salt Lake City, Utah featured an enormous twelve feet by fifteen foot mural of Jesus Christ and Joe Hill.
 Present-day Catholic Workers include Ciaron O'Reilly, an Irish-Australian civil rights and anti-war activist.

 Anne Klejment, professor of history at University of St. Thomas, wrote of the Catholic Worker Movement:

 The Catholic Worker Movement has consistently protested against war and violence for over seven decades.
 Many of the leading figures in the movement have been both anarchists and pacifists, as Ammon Hennacy explains:

 Maurin and Day were both baptized and confirmed in the Catholic Church and believed in the institution, thus showing it is possible to be a Christian anarchist and still choose to remain within a church.
 After her death, Day was proposed for sainthood by the Claretian Missionaries in 1983.
 Pope John Paul II granted the Archdiocese of New York permission to open Day's cause for sainthood in March 2000, calling her a Servant of God.

-In literature, in Michael Paraskos's 2017 novel, Rabbitman, a political satire prompted by Donald Trump's presidency, the heroine, called Angela Witney, is a member of an imagined Catholic Worker commune located in the southern English village of Ditchling, where the artist Eric Gill once lived.